-- 7.5.2.
+- 7.5.1.
+Measurements shall be recorded at the resolution of the test instrumentation for each unit in the sample set. - 7.5.2.
 All calculations shall be carried out on a per unit basis with directly measured (unrounded) values. - 7.5.3.
-Compliance with the specification limits shall be evaluated against the reported value for each model. - 7.5.4.
+Compliance with the specification limits shall be evaluated against the reported value for each model.
+Consistent with FTC and DOE regulations, reported values may be more conservative than the value derived from the supplemental testing guidance.
+However, reported values, and any calculations derived from those reported values (e.g., luminous efficacy), must meet the applicable ENERGY STAR requirement. - 7.5.4.
 Rounding is defined as follows: - (i) A fractional number at or above the midpoint between two consecutive decimal places or whole numbers shall be rounded up to the higher of the two decimal places or whole numbers; or - (ii) A fractional number below the midpoint between two consecutive decimal places or whole numbers shall be rounded down to the lower of the two decimal places or whole number.